marcmengel/nginx-gridproxy-module/README.md

-It is very minimal, and is all cargo-cult at the moment; based on a discussion and code from the mailing list by Francesco Giacomini <francesco.giacomini at cnaf.infn.it>: https://mailman.nginx.org/pipermail/nginx-devel/2019-March/011999.html With code rework by Brandon White <bjwhite@fnal.gov>
+It is very minimal, and is all cargo-cult at the moment; based on a discussion and code from the mailing list by Francesco Giacomini <francesco.giacomini at cnaf.infn.it>: https://mailman.nginx.org/pipermail/nginx-devel/2019-March/011999.html With code rework by Brandon White <bjwhite at fnal.gov>

 It should install as described in https://www.nginx.com/blog/compiling-dynamic-modules-nginx-plus